With a trump suit agreed & cue-bidding engaged, 4N TURBO arrives!

 (E)RKCB key cards are only determined when a 5-level response to 4NT is

+given.
+So, you're cue-bidding (see the rules!) and you're approaching the 4NT zone!
 Just like with (E)RKCB, a TURBO 4NT is just about all Relevant Key Cards (RKC) -The relevant aces & kings.Read on...

 The essence of TURBO lies in the following statements:

-bidding 4NT shows an EVEN (2 or 4) number of Relevant Key Cards (RKC)
+bidding 4NT shows an EVEN (2 or 4) total number of Key Cards (KC)

 an agreed Major suit without holding the Queen of trumps!